Post by C. Jeanmaire, February 2018.

 Can we end paralysis?
 An interview by Health Europa Quarterly

-Corinne Jeanmaire, of the endParalysis foundation, says a cure for spinal cord injury is possible, but it will take time, resources and a smart way of thinking.
+Corinne Jeanmaire, of the endParalysis foundation, says a cure for spinal cord injury is possible, but it will take time, resources and a smart approach.

 Picture above © endparalysis.org: Every year another 250,000-500,000 people become paralysed following an injury to their spinal cord, according to the World Health Organization.
 Many of them are young, like Jamie (the Netherlands), who became paraplegic after a car accident when he was three years old.